daftspaniel/daftpyweek16/ReadMe.txt

     m to save an in-game screenshot.
     F11 on menu screen to go full screen
     F12 to quit game

-    Some drones need hit more than once!
+    Tip:Some drones need hit more than once!

 -------------------------------------------------------------------